JuliaPhysics/Measurements.jl/README.md

 original author is Mosè Giordano.

 Please, cite the paper Giordano 2016 (http://arxiv.org/abs/1610.08716) if you employ this package in your research work.
-For your convience, a BibTeX entry is provided in the [`CITATION.bib`](CITATION.bib) file.
+For your convenience, a BibTeX entry is provided in the [`CITATION.bib`](CITATION.bib) file.